mpy-dev/micropython-decimal-number/README.md

     from mpy_decimal.mpy_decimal import *

-If you need (and can) run your code on both, a computer and a micropython board, you will probably need to run different code depending of the device.
+If you need (and can) run your code on both, a computer and a micropython board, you will probably need to run different code depending on the device.
 You can do it this way:

     import sys

     if sys.implementation.name == "cpython":
-        { your imports or code for CPython here}
+        ... your imports or code for CPython here ...

     if sys.implementation.name == "micropython":
-        { your imports or code for Micropython here}
+        ... your imports or code for Micropython here ...

 ### Initialization ###
 A number with default value, equal to zero: